oxygen0211/old-blog/_posts/17-03-2017-kubernetes-custom-routes.markdown

 |10.244.1.0/24 | eni-redacted2 / i-redacted2 | Active | No         |
 |10.246.0.0/24 | eni-redacted3 / i-redacted3 | Active | No         |

-The eni-redated\* entries are instance IDs, i-redacted\* entries are interface IDs.
+The eni-redacted\* entries are instance IDs, i-redacted\* entries are interface IDs.
 This table configures the following behavior:
 - Everything that's addressed to 172.20.0.0/16 (our kubernetes VPC net) gets forwarded within the VPC
 - Everything that isn't caught by any other rule is forwarded to the VPCs internet gateway and goes outside of the VPC
 - Everything that's addressed to 10.244.0.0/24, 10.244.1.0/24 and 10.246.0.0/24 (the node specific Docker subnets) is routed to a specific host which are the masters and nodes in our cluster.

-With this configuration, we can route packages from every container in the cluster to every other.
-However, with this, we still need to know the exact IP of the container we want to route to.
-Since Pods and their containers tend to often be destroyed and recreated and I don't want to get paged in the middle of the night just to update one little IP in the routing table after a Pod restart, let's keep on digging to find a more solid base.
+With this configuration, we can route packages from every container in the cluster to every other, no matter of the node they are located on.
+However, we still need to know the exact IP of the container we want to route to.
+Since Pods and their containers tend to be destroyed and recreated and thus get assigned new IPs frequently (and I don't want to get paged in the middle of the night just to update one IP in the routing table after a Pod restart), let's keep on digging to find a more solid base.

 Fortunately, K8s comes with a component that helps us decouple the reference of a given set of containers from their actual address on the docker subnet...